THE TRAMWAYS OF

 There's more!
 In 2006 the rail operator Ferrovías built a 16-block "demonstration" tramway called Tranvía del Este along a disused freight line in the Puerto Madero district, just east of the city center ['TE' on the map].
 The French manufacturer Alstom sent two of its multi-section trams, on loan, from the tramway system in Mulhouse, France, and the Puerto Madero Tramway began operation on Bastille Day, 14 July 2007.
 The Mulhouse cars returned to France in 2008 and a similar tram was purchased from Metro de Madrid.
 But the line ran basically "from nowhere to no place" and did not carry many passengers.
 Operation ceased on 10 October 2012 and the fates of the tramway and the tramcar are unknown.
 This picture was taken in 2008 [Bruce Russell]:

 Aquilino González Podestá, president of the Asociación Amigos del Tranvía, has posted a detailed Historia del Tranvía en Buenos Aires.
 The Córdoba tramway amigos present a general history of the Tranvías Argentinos, which considers all cities including Buenos Aires.
 There are Wikipedia pages and photo surveys of all the lines.
 A chapter entitled Tren CAF describes the vehicles that Construcciones y Auxiliar de Ferrocarriles built for the Tren de la Costa.
-CAF has published its own descriptions with choice of text in English, French, Spanish or Basque!
-There is a forum on the Tranvía del Este (Puerto Madero) and there are YouTube videos of the Tramway Histórico at (1), (2), (3) and (4); Premetro line E2 at (1); Tren de la Costa at (1); and Tranvía del Este at (1) and (2).
+There is a forum on the Tranvía del Este (Puerto Madero) and there are numerous YouTube videos of the Tramway Histórico including (1), (2), (3) and (4); Premetro line E2 at (1); Tren de la Costa at (1); and Tranvía del Este at (1) and (2).
 New videos are added frequently.

 See my page on The Very Special Electric Tramway in